hschne/mr-loga-loga/README.md

 ## What's this?

 MrLogaLoga is a logger for Ruby that allows you to easily attach contextual information to your log messages.
 When writing logs, messages only tell half the story.
-MrLogaLoga allows you to make the most of your logs:
+MrLogaLoga allows you to make the most of your logs.

 ```ruby
 logger.info('message', user: 'name', data: 1)